Naheel-Azawy/Executor/README.md

 ```

 ### Clean up
-Binaries will be generated under '.execs' directory.
+Binaries will be generated under '~/.execs' directory.
 You can remove it manually if you wish.

 ### License
 GPL